ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/traceability_usage.md

 The Traceability Agent is attached to a Gateway and monitors the traffic crossing it.
 The collected traffic is reported to Amplify platform in different events:

-* **Usage** event: report the total number of API calls during a period of time.
+* **Usage** event: reports the total number of API calls during a period of time.
 This feature cannot be inactivated.
-* **Transaction** event: report the transaction summary (API name, duration, status), as well as the transaction details (request/response headers from the frontend and backend of the API).
-This feature can be inactivated by either using the environment variable `CENTRAL_PUBLISHTRAFFIC=false`, or you can reduce the number of transactions sent to the platform using the [sampling feature](/docs/central/connected_agent_common_reference/trace_sampling).
+* **Transaction** event: reports the transaction summary (API name, duration, status), and the transaction details (request/response headers from the frontend and backend of the API).
+If your API calls JMS endpoints, the JMS properties are also reported.
+To reduce the number of transactions sent to the platform, use the [sampling feature](/docs/central/connected_agent_common_reference/trace_sampling).

-If you want to use the agent for logging usage only, then you do not need to report transactions and you should set `CENTRAL_PUBLISHTRAFFIC=false.`
+{{< alert title="Disabling transacation report" color="warning" >}}To use the Traceability Agent for logging usage only, set `TRACEABILITY_SAMPLING_PERCENTAGE=0` and `TRACEABILITY_SAMPLING_REPORTALLERRORS=false` in the `ta_env_vars.env` file to disable the transaction report.
+Restart the Traceability Agent to use the new configuration.{{< /alert >}}

 ## Network pre-requisites